hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 |hland.Model.DOCNAME.family| model family.
 Still, there are many models which rely on
-hydrological response units, stream segments, or different forms of (spatial) subdivisions and use the same logic of a control parameter defining the number of subdivisions and many parameters or sequences shaped as vectors or matrixes to handle different values for individual (spatial) units.
+hydrological response units, stream segments, or different forms of (spatial) subdivisions and use the same logic of a control parameter defining the number of subdivisions and many parameters or sequences shaped as vectors or matrices to handle different values for individual (spatial) units.

-Another example of a |hland.Model.DOCNAME.family|-speciality, which also follows a general HydPy design principle, is the definition of "spatial types" (mostly land use types) via constants.  |hland.Model.DOCNAME.family| provides such constants for defining the types of the individual zones:
+Another example of a |hland.Model.DOCNAME.family| speciality, which also follows a general HydPy design principle, is the definition of "spatial types" (mostly land use types) via constants.  |hland.Model.DOCNAME.family| provides such constants for defining the types of the individual zones: